Talk about adding insult to injury.

-This morning's big news — some observers have even called it "shocking” — is that discount carriers Southwest Airlines and AirTran Airways are headed to the altar in a $1.4 billion merger.
+This morning's big news -- some observers have even called it "shocking" -- is that discount carriers Southwest Airlines and AirTran Airways are headed to the altar in a $1.4 billion merger.

 I usually leave the stories about site redesigns to my capable friends over at Tnooz, but during the last 24 hours I've caught wind of two airline site upgrades (at least that's what they're calling it) that could affect your next trip.

-Maybe it was the appearance of the fabled Google Phone — also called the Nexus One — over the weekend.
+Maybe it was the appearance of the fabled Google Phone -- also called the Nexus One -- over the weekend.
 Then again, maybe it's all this recent talk about cloud computing, and the potentially game-changing Chrome operating system.

 Doris Weller booked a set of roundtrip tickets from Wichita, Kan., to Houston on AirTran recently.
 Her husband, Lawrence, needed to be in Houston for an important medical treatment.
 The airline sent her a confirmation.
 But it wasn't the kind of confirmation she expected.